filippi-claudia/champ/README.md

 end
 ```

-The set `a`should appear for each unique atom type (in the same order as in the .xyz file).
+The set `a` should appear for each unique atom type (in the same order as in the .xyz file).

 The set `b` should appear once.

-The three-body Jastrow terms `c` should appear for each unique atom type (in the same order as in the .xyz file)
+Three-body Jastrow terms `c` should appear for each unique atom type (in the same order as in the .xyz file)

 ## Jastrow derivatives file